axelvaldez/radical-companies/_posts/2024/2024-30-09-radical-how-it-evolved.markdown

  <p>There must be other ways to do it.
 For one, it has to come from a real contribution because 1) there are no bosses to kiss up to, and 2) capital does not constitute a contribution.
 For another, if the RADs given do not makes sense, other co-owners have the right and responsibility to ask.</p>

 <h1>Ownership?</h1>
  <p>Many questions came up with co-ownership and we worked out many of them.
-I say most of them because we have our blind spots, too, but we trust that others will bring other shortcomings up later.</p>
+I say most of them because we have our blind spots, too, but we trust that others will bring up shortcomings up later.</p>
- <p>The ownership of other things, too, will have to be worked out over time.</p>
+ <p>Many will have to be worked out over time.</p>

 <h1>There You Have It</h1>
  <table class="table2col">